samytichadou/Auto_Reload_Blender_addon/README.md

 ![Top Bar Menu](https://raw.githubusercontent.com/samytichadou/Auto_Reload_Blender_addon/master/help_images/top_bar_menu_open.png)

 Handy accessible menu to quickly toggle *Timer* or *Reload* and *Check* Images/Libraries.
-You can also *Save and Revert* Blend file from here
+You can also *Save and Revert* Blend file from here.

 ### - ***Libraries Inspector Panel* (in the *Scene Properties*)**

 ![Libraries Inspector Panel](https://raw.githubusercontent.com/samytichadou/Auto_Reload_Blender_addon/master/help_images/libraries_inspector_panel.png)

-Manage Libraries from here. *Path* of external Libraries used in Blend file are accessible.
+Manage Libraries from here. *Name* and *Path* of external Libraries used in Blend file are accessible.
 *Reveal*, *Open in Blender instance*, *Reload* or *Remove*.

 A File icon above the *Library name* shows User the *Library* has been modified.